ycd/dstp/README.md

    ```
    $ dstp -h

-   Usage: dstp [options]
+   Usage: dstp [OPTIONS] [ARGS]
    Options:
-      -p, --path      <path>   Path for the markdown file.
-[REQUIRED]
-      -a, --append    <bool>   Append toc after <!--toc-->, or write to stdout.
-[Default: true]
-      -b, --bulleted  <bool>   Write as bulleted, or write as numbered list.
-[Default: true]
-      -s, --skip      <int>    Skip the first given number of headers.
-[Default: 0]
-      -d, --depth     <int>    Set the number of maximum heading level to be included.
-[Default: 6]
+   -a, --addr   <string>  The URL or the IP address to run tests against      [REQUIRED]
+   -o, --out    <string>  The type of the output, either json or plaintext    [Default: plaintext]
+   -c           <bool>    Run all the tests concurrently.
+[Default: false]
    -h, --help             Show this message and exit.
    ```

 ---

 ## Contributing